kurniapangastutii/spotify-streaming-trends-2024/README.md

-# 🎧 Spotify 2024 Streaming Trends: Do Viral Platforms Drive Music Streams?
+🎧 Spotify 2024 Streaming Trends: Do Viral Platforms Drive Music Streams?

-## 📌 Objective
+📌 Overview

 This project aims to:
 Analyze song trends on Spotify in 2024